 The Picasso museum Barcelona is “the” museum to visit in Barcelona.
 The museum in located in the charming Gothic area of Barcelona and the museum itself is made up of five medieval palaces linked together.
-The Picasso Museum Barcelona contains more than 3500 Picasso artworks.
+The museum contains more than 3500 Picasso artworks.
 Press here for more information of this wonderful museum.
-For more reading about Picasso, press here

 The Picasso Museum Malaga is an unmissable museum in the city of Picasso’s birth.
 The museum provides a solid overview of the great master and his work.
 The over 200 artworks in the collection were donated and loaned to the museum by Christine Ruiz-Picasso (wife of Paul, Picasso’s eldest son) and Bernard Ruiz-Picasso (Picasso’s grandson).
 Press here for more information.

 Wonderful high quality posters are available of some of Picasso’s most beautiful artworks.
 Press here to have a look.